Abdulmehad/personal_page/README.md

 - **Form Pop-up:** A pop-up that appears upon successful submission of a recommendation, providing feedback to the user.

+## Technologies Used

+- **HTML5:** Markup language for structuring the content of the web pages.
+- **CSS3:** Stylesheet language for designing and formatting the visual presentation of the portfolio.
+- **JavaScript:** Programming language for adding interactivity and dynamic behavior to the portfolio.

 ## How to Use

 1. Clone the repository to your local machine.